 We hope many of your questions were answered in this video and we thank you for sharing with friends and family who want to learn more.
 Keep reading to dive further into the science and spirit of Ormus.

 Ormus Elements: Where Science and Spirit Converge

 Ormus elements are atoms in an orbitally rearranged, monatomic state.
 Ormus appears to be a fifth state of matter: solid, liquid, gas, plasma, and ormus.

 To date, at least forty-four elements, from hydrogen to potassium to gold, have been observed in the ormic state.

 Ormic elements are monatomic, not part of chemical compounds.
 They have unusual properties.

-Five percent of the dry weight of the human brain and nervous system are composed of ormic elements (and perhaps five percent of everything else as well).
+Five percent of the dry weight of the human brain and nervous system are composed of ormic elements.
 Ormic elements are essential to the structure and function of all living things.

 There is considerable evidence that ancient societies utilized elements in their ormic state.
 These materials have been called by various names at different times, but their properties are recognizable from their descriptions.

 Ormus is the name for Orbitally Rearranged Monatomic elements.
-Forty-four elements have so far been found in their ormic state.
-This is a fifth state of matter, since it is not solid, liquid, gas, or plasma.
-The ormic state contains “high spin,” “Cooper paired” electrons.
+The ormic state contains "high spin", "Cooper paired" electrons.

 Ormus materials represent an epiphany in nutrition and health.